-- Families fill out the CSS Profile if they are applying for financial aid.
+- Families fill out the FAFSA and CSS Profile if they are applying for financial aid.
 The FAFSA and CSS Profile are available annually on October 1st.

-- Students make sure that applications are proofread and mailed on time with application fees.
+- Students make sure that applications are proofread by their college counselor before submission.

-- Students receive early decision/early action letters from colleges by the end of December and discuss results with their college counselors.
+- Students receive early decision/early action notification from colleges by the end of December and discuss results with their college counselors.

-- By the end of April remaining decision letters are received and college counselors are available to help students choose their colleges.
+- By the end of April remaining decisions are received and college counselors are available to help students choose their college.